peterjheile/GodspeedCycling/TERMS.md

 # Terms of Use — Godspeed Cycling Team Portal
 _Last updated: 11/19/2025_

-These Terms of Use (“Terms”) govern your access to and use of the Godspeed Cycling Team Portal (“the App”).
-By using the App, you agree to these Terms.
+These Terms describe how you can use the Godspeed Cycling Team Portal (“the site”).
+The purpose of this site is to share information about the team with the public and highlight our riders’ activity and achievements.

+By using the site or connecting Strava, you agree to the following.

 ---

-## 1. Purpose of the App
+## 1. Purpose of the Site

-The App provides training and team management tools for the Godspeed Cycling Team.
-Features include:

-- Connecting Strava accounts
+This site exists to:

+- Introduce the Godspeed Cycling Team to the public
-- Viewing training rides, maps, and statistics
+- Showcase riders, rides, and team activity (when riders opt-in)
+- Provide basic visualizations like maps and distance summaries
-- Displaying team ride summaries
+- Maintain a simple roster of the team

-- Providing public or team-visible rider profiles (only for connected riders)
+This is **not** a training analysis tool.

 ---

-## 2. Eligibility
+## 2. Strava Connection (Optional)

-You may use the App if:

-- You are a rider, coach, staff member, or guest viewer associated with the team
+If you choose to connect your Strava account:

-- You agree to follow these Terms and applicable team guidelines
+- You grant us permission to read your activities
+- We never write, modify, or delete anything on Strava
+- Your approved activities may appear on public pages
+- You can disconnect at any time
+- You can ask us to delete your synced data at any time

+If you never connect Strava, no activity data will be shown for you.

 ---

-## 3. Strava Integration

-When you connect your Strava account:

-- You authorize us to access your Strava activities and related metrics
-- You may disconnect at any time via Strava “My Apps” or the App’s manage page
-- You may request the deletion of all imported Strava data at any time
-- We never post to Strava or modify your Strava account in any way

-See our Privacy Policy for details on how Strava data is used.

----

-## 4. Acceptable Use
+## 3. Acceptable Use

 You agree not to:

-- Access data you are not authorized to view
+- Try to access information you shouldn’t
-- Interfere with the security or performance of the App
+- Interfere with the site or attempt to break security
-- Reverse engineer or attempt to copy internal functionality
-- Use the App for commercial advertising, scraping, or data resale
-- Violate Strava’s API Terms or expose Strava data improperly
+- Reuse, scrape, or republish other members’ data without permission
+- Misuse Strava data or violate Strava’s API rules in any way

 ---

-## 5. Public Profiles & Visibility
+## 4. Public Pages

-Activity data is shown only for riders who explicitly connect their Strava accounts.
-Public or team-visible pages may display:

-- Rider name
-- Role
-- Basic statistics (distance, elevation, recent rides)
-- Maps of rides
+Many parts of the site are publicly viewable.

-If you do not connect Strava, no activity data will be displayed for you.
+If you choose to connect Strava, you are agreeing that:

+- Your ride summaries, maps, and basic stats may be visible publicly
+- Only rides you have approved through Strava OAuth will appear
+- You can remove this access whenever you want

+We never display data from athletes who have not opted in.

 ---

-## 6. Termination

-We may suspend or terminate access for reasons including:

-- Security concerns
-- Misuse of Strava data
-- Violations of these Terms
-- Team disciplinary decisions
+## 5. Ending Your Participation

-You may stop using the App at any time.
+You may stop using the site at any time.

+You can revoke Strava access yourself or ask a team admin to help.
+If you want all your Strava data removed, just ask.

 ---

-## 7. Disclaimer of Warranties
+## 6. Disclaimer

-The App is provided “as is” and “as available.”
+The site is provided “as is” without guarantees of accuracy or uptime.
-We make no warranties regarding:

-- Accuracy of data
-- Uptime or availability
-- Error-free functionality

-Use of the App is at your own risk.
+We do our best, but things may occasionally break or be incomplete.

 ---

-## 8. Limitation of Liability

-To the fullest extent permitted by law, we are not liable for:

-- Indirect, incidental, special, or consequential damages
-- Loss of data or content
-- Downtime or service interruptions
+## 7. Changes to These Terms

+Updates may happen occasionally.
+The “Last updated” date above reflects the current version.

 ---

-## 9. Changes to These Terms

-We may update these Terms occasionally.
-The updated date at the top of the page indicates the most recent version.

----

-## 10. Contact
+## 8. Contact

 For questions about these Terms, contact:
 **peterjheile@gmail.com**